Camooweal: Events

 The Drover's Camp Festival is held annually in August.
 It was not held in 2020 due to the COVID-19 pandemic.

-There are regular rodeos, campdrafts, gymkhanas, and horse racing events held most years.
+There are regular rodeos, gymkhanas, campdrafting and horse racing events held most years.

 In popular culture

-Australian country musician Slim Dusty recorded a song written by David Kirkpatrick and Alex "Mack" Cormack entitled simply Camooweal which features this town.
+Australian country musician Slim Dusty recorded a song written by David Kirkpatrick and Alex "Mack" Cormack entitled simply The Ballad of Camooweal which features this town.